wkalt/puppetdb/doc/api/v1/groups.markdown

 * `environment`: the name of the group's environment.
                  This key is optional; if not provided, the default environment (`production`) will be used.
+* `parent`: the name of the group's parent (required).
 * `variables`: an object that defines the names and values of any top-level variables set by the group.
                The keys of the object are the variable names, and the corresponding value is that variable's value, which can be any sort of JSON value.
                The `variables` keys is optional, and if a group does not define any top-level variables then it may be omitted.
-* `classes`: An object that defines the classes to be used by nodes in the group, as well as custom values for those classes' parameters.
+* `classes`: An object that defines the classes to be used by nodes in the group, as well as custom values for those classes' parameters (required).
              This is a two-level object; that is, the keys of the object are class names (strings), and each key's value is another object that defines class parameter values.
              This innermost object maps between class parameter names and their values.
              The keys are the parameter names (strings), and each value is the parameter's value, which can be any kind of JSON value.